Reem-Magdii/UIUX-Squad-CIS-Team/README.md

 ### The first step is to find a [Product idea](https://www.youtube.com/watch?v=_yinLUI_U1Y&list=PLK9t9dlS8Xr8EMO6DhUQLeEo2RB7Y9BI9&index=4) you can be the stakeholder with the idea at your first time.

 - **Emphasis:**
-   -"Empathy is seeing with the eyes of another, listening with the ears of another, and feeling with the heart of another.”
+   Empathy is seeing with the eyes of another, listening with the ears of another, and feeling with the heart of another.